 Religion & the Social Brain

 Can rituals bring us closer together?
 The ‘Religion and the Social Brain’ project was run with colleagues at Coventry University and collaborators from the University of Oxford and Cambridge, including evolutionary psychologist Professor Robin Dunbar.
-The project investigates the biological, psychological and social processes that facilitate social bonding in religion.
+The project investigated the biological, psychological and social processes that facilitate social bonding in religion.
 The Coventry team led a series of lab studies and fieldwork across churches and temples in the UK and Brazil.
-We have shown that rituals increased social bonding and positive affect, and that this effect was driven by so-called mu-opioids, a type of brain chemicals that is known to also give ‘runner’s high’.
+We showed that rituals increased social bonding and positive affect, and that this effect was driven by so-called mu-opioids, a type of brain chemicals that is known to also give ‘runner’s high’.
 Through another study, we showed that positive affect also supported social bonding in secular rituals of Sunday Assembly.
 Finally, in a study comparing secular to spiritual yoga, we found the social bonding was predicted by positive affect and proto-transcendental experience (i.e., the feeling of connection to something bigger than oneself).

 Psychedelics & narcissism